 How far is Prime ENT Center from Kannauj?

 42 kilometres — about 50 minutes by road.
 We are in Hardoi, UP.
-No need to travel to Lucknow.
+Expert vertigo care is much closer in Hardoi.

 Do I need to book an appointment in advance?